 Speaking of enemies, the creepiest enemies are the finger spiders.
 They look like 2 hands connected at the wrists and use their fingers to crawl like arachnids.
 These things just terrify me and Caria Manor has the worst courtyard in the game because of them.
 As if finger spiders were not enough, the larger ones will burrow in the ground and act like a bear trap.
 Guess what, I found a shiny item and was snatched up like a Venus flytrap.
 My scariest time with Elden Ring, hands down.

-As the GameGushGamer, I know my review made it obvious that I care a lot about Elden Ring.
-If I did not have such a large backlog, I would probably sink my teeth into this video game for a long time.
+I know my review made it obvious that I care a lot about Elden Ring.
+If I did not have such a large backlog, I would probably sink my teeth into this video game for a ridiculously long time.
 It has the grand scale and popularity to be talked about for months.
-Gamer fans had Horizon Forbidden West, Warhammer III, Shadow Warrior 3, Tiny Tina’s Wonderlands all released around the time of Elden Ring… And everyone is still talking about Elden Ring.
+Gamer fans had Horizon Forbidden West, Warhammer III, Shadow Warrior 3, and Tiny Tina’s Wonderlands all released around the time of Elden Ring… And everyone is still talking about Elden Ring.
 I only mention that to give a general idea of how much this game has exploded in terms of worldwide popularity.
 Yes, there are tons of legitimate and great reasons why it’s at the top right now.
 Provided in the game gush review of Elden Ring are only a few of my personal reasons why I enjoyed the game.
 10,000 chocolate oatmeal (no-bake) cookies!